zencart/documentation/content/user/new_user_topics/new_misc.md

 ### How do I turn off the listing of categories that goes across the top of my page?

 These are called the *Category Tabs*, and can be switched off by going to [Admin -> Configuration -> Layout Settings](/user/admin_pages/configuration/configuration_layoutsettings/) and setting *Categories-Tabs Menu ON/OFF* to zero.

 ---

+### How do I remove the Home in the middle column next to the Categories box?

+These are called the *breadcrumbs* (think Hansel and Gretel).
+They show where you are and how to get back to previous locations.
+You can either turn it off completely or you can turn it off only on the main page.
+Although this looks a little odd on your home page, they can very useful to your users as they go deeper into your site.

+To turn them off, go to [Admin -> Configuration -> Layout settings](/user/admin_pages/configuration/configuration_layoutsettings/) and set *Define Breadcrumb Status* to 0.

+---